Introduction

 25% Window Tint: The Darker Option

-With 25% window tint, you are choosing a tint that allows about a quarter of the outside light to come in through the windows.
-This consequently means 75% of the external light is effectively blocked, offering a considerably darker shade.
-This percentage of tint provides much more privacy in your vehicle, reduces a lot of the glare, and cools down the inside much more.
-The tint, while allowing a bit of daylight, may affect visibility at times-let's say, when it is dark enough, or in places that are poorly lit.
-Variables in this aspect include surrounding light conditions, any interior lighting in the vehicle, and the quality of tint on the windows.
-Needless to say, you will definitely want to check if this percentage is legal in your area for your vehicle's windows.
+Rating 25% window tint means you are allowing a little over a quarter of the outside light to get in through your windows.
+That in turn results in almost 75 percent of external light effectively blocked, providing a significantly darker tone.
+The percentage of tint that I will honestly say provides a lot more privacy in your vehicle, reduces a lot of the glare — and cools down the inside way more.
+Unfortunately, this tint might affect out visibility to some extent, i.e. when the light is dimmer than expected, or in the places that lack pretty much light.
+Such variables in this regard include outer light conditions, interior lighting providing inside the vehicle and quality of tint on the windows.
+That percentage is probably something you are going to want to check if it’s legal in your area to have your vehicle’s windows done.

 20% Window Tint: Enhanced Privacy